Release notes

 If the resources for the bare metal cluster are backed up and restored to a secondary hub cluster by using the Red Hat Advanced Cluster Management back up and restore feature, the managed cluster reinstalls on the nodes, which destroys the existing managed cluster.

-To work around this issue, exclude managed BareMetalHost resources on the primary hub cluster from performing back up and restore to the secondary hub cluster.
+To work around this issue, the BareMetalHost resources on the primary hub cluster are no longer backed up with the managed cluster backup.

 After you enable the Red Hat Advanced Cluster Management backup and restore component and successfully create a DataProtectionApplication resource, a BackupStorageLocation resource is created with a status of Available.
 When you are using OADP version 1.1.2 or later, you might receive the following message after you create a BackupSchedule resource and the status is FailedValidation: